pleszyk/WeatherMap/README.md

 ## Goals

-Implement weather layers onto a map, use clean UI to change layers, find location and show forecast.
+Implement weather layers onto a map, use a clean UI to change layers, find location and show forecast.

 ## Usage